I’m a big fan of the patina look. I love the aged industrial vibe that patina paint gives to furniture and home décor.

 So that sums up the Dixie Belle Patina Paint Collection.
 But if you’d like some basic help on using Dixie Belle Patina Paints you can find out more in my previous blog posts which I’ll list below:

-- Using Patina Paint To Easily Create An Aged Finish
+- Easily Create A Patina Paint Aged Finish

 Tips On Using Patina Paint